Migration Guide: Adopt the Bluetooth SIG Standards Library¶

 def group_by_timestamp(uuid: str, parsed) -> datetime:

-"""Group notifications by their timestamp - same session = same timestamp."""
+"""Group notifications by their timestamp - same session = same timestamp.

 # Both characteristics have optional timestamp fields

-return parsed.value.optional_fields.timestamp
+return parsed.optional_fields.timestamp

 # Fallback: use current time or synthetic session tracking